perlwasm/talk-perlcic-2020/index.md

 Note:
 Platypus is a took a different approach.

-1. To start, the main object represents the library that you are calling into.
+1. To start, the main object represents the library that you are calling into, not a function.
 You typically only need it when you are building your interface, where the overhead of method calls is acceptible.
 2. You still have the option of creating and calling a function object, the flexability here comes at a performance cost.
 3. But the killer feature of Platypus is that you can attach a function as an xsub, and you get performance which is